microsoft/Accera/README.md

 * Performance: To guarantee the fastest implementation for any compute-intensive algorithm.
 * Readability: To ensure effective implementation of algorithms without sacrificing the readability of code.
 * Writability: To provide a user-friendly programming model, designed for agility.
-* Usability & Maintenance: To offer implementing compute-intensive algorithms that are highly usable and easy to maintain.
+* Usability and Maintainability: To offer implementing compute-intensive algorithms that are highly usable and easy to maintain.

 ## Install